-Texas Gun Legislation Control And Rights
+Texas Gun Legislation Control and Rights

 Gun legislation is sometimes called “gun control” or “firearms regulation”.
 Below are definitions of specific terms which are relevant to this article: